mksdev/pexec/README.md

 ## Limitations
 * library internally registers signal handler for SIGCHLD and then waits in ::select loop for process to end.
-* only one pexec call can be made since multiple calls would override signal handler and break all other calls
+* only one pexec/pexec_multi::run() call should be active at given time, otherwise signal handlers will be overridden
-* do not use this library if you need to spawn and handle multiple processes at the same time.
-* if you require multi-process handling, contact me

 ## Supported platforms
 * macOS